 In addition to the types of VAT exemption listed above, there are other exemptions and you can read more here.

 2. You do have foreign business expenses from outside Georgia (software, contractors, etc.)

 Most foreigners running a business from Georgia with foreign clients will also have foreign business expenses.
 This can be anything from a monthly zoom subscription, to an assistant working from the Philippines as your contractor.
 Essentially, this means any service or digital product supplied from outside Georgia, though exceptions apply in rare cases.

 These purchases will be liable for Reverse-VAT for any Georgian business or individual entrepreneur, even if you are not a registered VAT payer.

 BUT, you can only claim back that 18% if you are VAT registered.

-NOTE: this category does not include physical items purchased for import, these will be taxed at time of import, and VAT, if applicable, will be applied at time of import.
+NOTE: this category does not include physical items purchased for import.
+These will be taxed at the time of import, and VAT, if applicable, will be applied at time of import.

 If you are still confused about the concept of reverse-VAT, you can read a full explanation with examples here.

 3. You do have business expenses in Georgia where VAT is levied (i.e., purchasing office furniture, electronics, etc.)